John Beckett, Lord Beckett: Career

 Beckett worked initially as a defence solicitor in Edinburgh, and was elected to the Faculty of Advocates in 1993.
-He was junior defence counsel for Abdelbaset al-Megrahi under William Taylor QC during the Lockerbie trial at the Scottish Court in the Netherlands in 2000.
-He became an Advocate Depute and Senior Advocate Depute in 2003, and Queen's Counsel (QC) in 2005, and prosecuted the infamous murder case of baby Caleb Ness.
+He was junior defence counsel for Abdelbaset al-Megrahi under William Taylor KC during the Lockerbie trial at the Scottish Court in the Netherlands in 2000.
+He became an Advocate Depute and Senior Advocate Depute in 2003, and (then) Queen's Counsel (KC) in 2005, and prosecuted the infamous murder case of baby Caleb Ness.
 He was appointed Principal Advocate Depute from 1 January 2006.
 On his appointment as Solicitor General that October, he was succeeded by Brian McConnachie.

 Solicitor General

 Following the resignation of Colin Boyd as Lord Advocate, Solicitor General Elish Angiolini was nominated for the post by First Minister Jack McConnell.
 Beckett was in turn nominated to succeed Angiolini as Solicitor General.
 The nomination was met with some criticism due to Beckett's membership of the Labour Party, but was ultimately approved by the Scottish Parliament on 5 October 2006.
 Beckett, along with Angiolini, was sworn in at the Court of Session in Edinburgh on 12 October 2006 and appointed by the Queen under the royal warrant.
 Beckett's appointment lasted only eight months however; the 2007 Scottish Parliament election resulted in the Scottish National Party forming a minority government, and new First Minister Alex Salmond replaced Beckett with politically neutral Frank Mulholland QC, whose appointment was approved by the Scottish Parliament without the need for a vote on 24 May 2007.